-Use the cursor keys for navigating and confirm with enter.
+• Use the cursor keys for navigating and confirm with enter.

-Select format
+Select the format

-XLS: Export as an Excel table.PDF: Export as a PDF or print.
+- XLS: export as an Excel spreadsheet. - PDF: export as a PDF or print.

-[Print]: Start printing.[Export]: Start export.

-• [Sample]: Select individual sample results.
+- [Print]: start printing.[Export]: start export. - [Sample]: select individual sample results.

 Select data packets Results Primary result data; cannot be selected because it is always transferred.
-Data Additional result data that is displayed in the result displays during the measurement using the [Data] softkey.
+Data Additional result data that can be displayed during the measurement by pressing the [Data] softkey.
 Graph Absorbance wavelength spectrum.
-(Only for kinetic methods with the "Linear regression" measuring procedure: Absorbance time graph) Graph data The basic numeric data for the graph. "export only": Only available for export, i.e., not for printing.
+(Only for kinetic methods with the "linear regression" measuring procedure: absorbance time graph.)
+Graph data The basic numeric data for the graph. "export only": only available for export, i.e., not for printing.
 Parameters Method parameters Standards/results Result data of the standard evaluation.
 Standards/graph (Only for standard evaluations with several standards:) Absorbance concentration graph.